faezeh-gholamrezaie/seating-arrangement-neural-network/README.md

 </div>
 ## Project Description:

-This repository hosts a neural network-based solution for optimizing seating arrangements.
-The neural network is trained to select seating orders that take into account differences among individuals, aiming to minimize discrepancies when seating them together.
-Whether it's for classrooms, events, or any scenario requiring efficient and fair seating allocation, this project offers an automated solution leveraging machine learning techniques.
+This repository hosts a solution for optimizing seating arrangements using neural network techniques.
+The neural network is trained to select seating orders that minimize discrepancies among individuals, promoting fair and efficient allocation of seats in scenarios such as classrooms or events.

+## Input Data
+The neural network takes a matrix as input, denoted as seating_order_conflicts, with values ranging from 0 to 4.
+This matrix represents the conflicts each individual has with their neighbors.
+Each person can have up to 4 neighboring conflicts, hence the values range from 0 to 4.

+## Model Architecture
+The model architecture comprises a neural network with two layers.

+## Loss Function
+A custom loss function is implemented to calculate penalties based on the probability of each individual's compatibility with their assigned seat.
+This probability reflects how well-suited the person is to their seat.
+The loss function multiplies these probabilities for incompatible individuals seated together, penalizing the model more for seating highly incompatible individuals together.

-## Key Features:
+## Training Process

-* Neural network-based solution for seating arrangement optimization.
-* Training model to minimize differences among individuals in seating arrangements.
-* Automated allocation of seats for various scenarios.
+During training, the seating order matrix is initialized randomly.
+The model then learns to optimize seating arrangements by minimizing the loss function.
+Individuals with nonzero conflict scores are swapped with each other iteratively to improve compatibility.
+Once only one incompatible individual remains, the training process is considered complete.